Orion-Hecate/WebD/Notes/css.md

 <br><br>

+## !important
+The `!important` propert in CSS is used to provide more weight (importance) than normal property.
+In CSS, the `!important` means that **"this is important", ignores all the subsequent rules and apply !important rule**.
+The `!important` keyword must be placed at the end of the line, immediately before the semicolon.
+<br><br>

 ## CSS z-index property
 The **z-index** property specifies the stack order of an element.
 An element with greater stack order is always in front of an element with a lower stack order.
 It only works on positioned elements (position: absolute, position: relative, position: fixed or position: sticky).
 <br><br>